-Construction is underway for an amazing outdoor classroom, inspired by our partnership with Nature Explore, an organization offering research-based outdoor classroom conceptualization services and educator workshops, and designed by Jonathan Ceci Landscape Architects.
-The outdoor classroom will consist of 14 distinct play and learning areas on more than 57,600 square feet adjacent to our Early Childhood-Kindergarten classrooms.
+In September 2021, The Independence School opened an amazing outdoor classroom, inspired by our partnership with Nature Explore, an organization offering research-based outdoor classroom conceptualization services and educator workshops, and designed by Jonathan Ceci Landscape Architects.
+The outdoor classroom consists of 14 distinct play and learning areas on more than 57,600 square feet adjacent to our Early Childhood-Kindergarten classrooms.

 Our unique outdoor classroom design incorporates a wide variety of trees, shrubs, and grasses native to our region with learning spaces to inspire creativity, exploration, hands-on activities, movement, music and more.
 The space is enriched with natural materials such as logs, boulders and plantings.
 Pathways are being surfaced with a variety of materials to accommodate wheeled toy vehicles.

-We are proud to be partnering with the Challenge Program of Wilmington, which provides vocational training to at-risk youth in the fabrication and construction of many of the wooden features.
+We are proud to have also partnered with the Challenge Program of Wilmington, which provides vocational training to at-risk youth in the fabrication and construction of many of the wooden features.